tristanloper/yt-transcriber/README.md

 which python3.12
 ```

-Then use the returned full path instead.
+Then use the full path returned by that command.

 ### 3. Install system dependencies